-J.K Rowling writes essay on trans-activism and her fears about gender recognition laws
+J.K.
+Rowling writes essay on trans-activism and her fears about gender recognition laws

-J.K Rowling has written an essay to defend comments that led to her being accused of transphobia, and to explain why she felt the need to voice her opinions.
+J.K.
+Rowling has written an essay to defend comments that led to her being accused of transphobia, and to explain why she felt the need to voice her opinions.

 Last weekend the Harry Potter author criticised an article shared on Twitter for its use of the term “people who menstruate” instead of women.